 Tip 2: With Speedlite 430EX III-RT and Speedlite 600EX II-RT, you can configure settings for multiple flash units

 When you get more experienced with flash photography, you might want to try shooting with multiple flash units.
 The Speedlite 430EX III-RT and Speedlite 600EX II-RT are additionally equipped with an Individual group control (Gr) mode, which lets you configure settings for multiple flashes.
 The steps are the same as those for setting E-TTL and the Manual flash mode, and they can be performed on either the camera or the flash unit.

 Step 4: Select a shooting mode

 Select the shooting mode suited for the intent and contents of the photo you wish to take.
 Flash photography can be used in any shooting mode.

 Turn the Mode Dial and select the desired shooting mode.
-Select Shutter-priority AE when you wish to capture moving subjects without blurring, or make use of blurring to express movement.
-Select Aperture-priority AE if you wish to control the depth of field to make use of the bokeh effect, or to produce a pan-focus shot.
+Select Shutter-priority AE when you wish to capture moving subjects without motion blur, or make use of motion bur to express movement.
+Select Aperture-priority AE if you wish to control the depth of field to make use of the bokeh effect, or to carry out deep focusing.
 Make a choice based on your intent.

 Red: Creative Zone

 You can carry out flash photography in E-TTL mode, with in any shooting mode in the Basic Zone and Creative Zone of the camera.
 However, flash compensation (see Step 8) is not possible in the Full Auto and scene modes.
 Thus, Program AE, Aperture-priority AE and Shutter-priority AE are easier to use if you want more control over your photo.
 On the other hand, the Manual Exposure mode is recommended when manual flash mode is chosen.
 Determine settings such as aperture, shutter speed and ISO speed in accordance with the intent of the shot, and you can adjust the flash output manually based on these conditions.

 Step 5: Select a shutter synchronization mode